The Foundation's People

 Trustee: Mark Christensen

 Mark Christensen is an expert in resource management and biodiversity law.
-Mark is a member of the New Zealand Conservation Authority and Chair of the Banks Peninsular Conservation Trust.
+Mark is a member of the New Zealand Conservation Authority and Chair of the Banks Peninsula Conservation Trust.

 He is actively involved in the International Union for the Conservation of Nature, and the New Zealand Sustainable Business Council.